The Lab at Métier

 Athletes receive a detailed explanation of test results and how to best use the information with their training program.

-The 5-1-5 Assessment is used to identify what aspects of an athlete’s physiology are limiting their endurance performance.
+The 5-1-5 Assessment with Moxy Monitor is used to identify what aspects of an athlete’s physiology are limiting their endurance performance.

 The assessment was designed to take advantage of the information that can be interpreted using Moxy, a muscle oxygen sensor placed directly on the working muscle(s).
 Moxy measures real time SmO2- the percentage of hemoglobin (Hb) and myoglobin (Mb) that is carrying oxygen in the capillaries and tissue of the muscle.